Capital punishment by the United States military: First World War

 The United States Army executed 36 soldiers during the First World War by hanging between November 5, 1917, and June 20, 1919, all for rape and/or murder.
+Of those executed, three were white, 32 were black, and one was Native American.
 Eleven of these executions were carried out in France while the remaining 25 were carried out in the continental United States.

-While 24 American soldiers were sentenced to death for desertion, all such sentences were commuted to prison terms by President Wilson.
+Overall, 62 American soldiers were sentenced to death while serving in France.
+General John J. Pershing commuted 22 of the death sentences to prison terms and a further 29 soldiers received clemency by President Woodrow Wilson.
+Twenty-four American soldiers were sentenced to death for desertion, but all received clemency by President Wilson.

 Of the 25 soldiers executed in the continental United States, all but one of them were black.
 Nineteen black soldiers were executed in Texas for roles in the Houston riot of 1917.
-In 2023, all 19 soldiers, along with 99 other black soldiers who were convicted, but not executed, had their convictions set aside by the military on the grounds that their trials had been unfair and were held in a racist atmosphere.
-Another two black soldiers, Privates John B. Mann and Walter Matthews, were executed at Camp Logan in Texas on April 5, 1918, for the murder of Private Ralph M. Foley, a white fellow soldier whom they'd stabbed to death.
+In 2023, all 19 black soldiers who were executed for their roles in the Houston riot of 1917, along with 91 other black soldiers who were convicted, but not executed, had their convictions set aside by the military on the grounds that their trials had been unfair and were held in a racist atmosphere.

-Three more black soldiers, Stanley Grammell, Robert Johnson, and Fred Allen, were executed at Camp Dodge in Iowa on July 5, 1918, for gang-raping a 17-year-old white girl after beating her boyfriend unconscious on May 24, 1918.
-On July 11, 1918, a white soldier, Nat Hoffman, was executed at Camp MacArthur in Texas for raping an 11-year-old schoolgirl in mid April 1918.
-Hoffman had attacked a similarly aged boy who was roughly the same age as the girl, whom he also attacked after the boy escaped.
+Two black soldiers, Privates John B. Mann and Walter Matthews, were executed at Camp Logan in Texas on April 5, 1918, for the murder of Private Ralph M. Foley, a white fellow soldier whom they'd stabbed to death.
+Another three black soldiers, Stanley Grammell, Robert Johnson, and Fred Allen, were executed at Camp Dodge in Iowa on July 5, 1918, for gang-raping a 17-year-old white girl after beating her boyfriend unconscious on May 24, 1918.
+On July 11, 1918, Nat Hoffman, was executed at Camp MacArthur in Texas for raping an 11-year-old schoolgirl in mid April 1918.
+He was the only white soldier to be executed in the continental United States during World War I. Hoffman had attacked a boy who was about the same age as the girl, then attacked the girl after the boy escaped.